-Knee joint is the most complex and largest joint in our body.
-The anatomy of the knee is shows the elements that the knee consists of: bones, tendons and ligaments.
+The knee joint is the most complex and largest joint in our body.
+The anatomy of the knee shows the elements that the knee consists of: bones, tendons, and ligaments.
 The following video presentation is a detailed presentation of the anatomy of the knee.

 Overview of anatomy of the knee